2005 Monte Carlo Masters – Singles

 Rafael Nadal defeated the defending champion Guillermo Coria in the final, 6–3, 6–1, 0–6, 7–5 to win the singles tennis title at the 2005 Monte Carlo Masters.
-It was his first Masters title, and the first of eleven titles at the Monte-Carlo Masters.
+It was his first Masters title, and the first of eleven titles at the Monte-Carlo Masters and first of an eventual 36 Masters titles.
+His first round victory against Gaël Monfils marked the beginning of a record 46 consecutive victories at the tournament; he would not lose again until the 2013 final.
 Nadal became the youngest Masters champion since Michael Chang at the 1990 Canadian Open.